 - 1. Activate the fire alarm. - 2.
-Shut down equipment and close doors on your way out, but ONLY DO SO IF IT IS SAFE. - Proceed to Predesignated Meeting Area and wait for further instructions from the Building Emergency Director and/ or Building Fire Wardens.
-The Predesignated Meeting Area is: Main Mall across the street from the main entrance to the H.R.
-MacMillan building / South Corner exit / West corner exit (Loading bay area). - 4.
+Shut down equipment and close doors on your way out, but ONLY DO SO IF IT IS SAFE. - 3.
+Proceed to Predesignated Meeting Area and wait for further instructions from the Building Emergency Director and/ or Building Fire Wardens.
+The Predesignated Meeting Area is: Lawn on west side of Buchanan A, 1866 Main Mall. - 4.
 Call 911 when you are OUTSIDE: - a) State your name. - b) Give the address where the gas leak is and the nearest intersection.
-The address of your building is: 2375 Main Mall - c) Provide information about the gas leak: - WHERE: What floor, intensity of gas leak - WHEN: Approximate time the gas leak started/noticed - WHAT: are there any people injured or require urgent assistance. - 4.
+The address of your building is: 6333 Memorial Road, intersection of Memorial Road and Main Mall. - c) Provide information about the gas leak: - WHERE: What floor, intensity of gas leak - WHEN: Approximate time the gas leak started/noticed - WHAT: are there any people injured or require urgent assistance. - 4.
 Call Campus Security at 604 822 2222. - 5.
-DO NOT ENTER THE BUILDING until the Fire Department or authorized UBC building officials give permission to do so
+DO NOT ENTER THE BUILDING until the Fire Department or authorized UBC building officials give permission to do so.